Geylang Bahru family murders: Murders

-At 7:10 am, their mother phoned them three times to wake them up, but received no answer.
+At 7:10 AM, their mother phoned them three times to wake them up but received no answer.
 She proceeded to ask a neighbour to help wake the children.
 The neighbour knocked on the door, but also received no reply.

-When the couple returned home after 10 am, Lee found the bodies of her children in the bathroom.
+When the couple returned home after 10:00 AM, Lee found the bodies of her children in the bathroom.
 They had been left piled on top of each other in their t-shirts and underwear, with slash wounds on their heads.
 The right arm of Kok Peng, the oldest child, had been almost severed, while Chin Nee, the youngest child, had slash wounds on her face.
 The children were reported to have at least 20 slash wounds each.

 Investigation

 The police concluded that the murders were premeditated and that the killer(s) had taken care to avoid leaving evidence.
-However, there were bloodstains in the kitchen sink and the killer(s) appeared to have cleaned themselves prior to leaving the flat.
-There was no evidence of forced entry, the flat had not been ransacked, and no items were reported missing.
-The murder weapons, which are believed to have been a cleaver and a dagger, were never found.
+However, there were bloodstains in the kitchen sink and the killer(s) appeared to have cleaned themselves before leaving the flat.
+There was no evidence of forced entry because the flat had not been ransacked and no items were reported missing.
+The murder weapons, believed to have been a cleaver and a dagger, were never found.
 The eldest son, Kok Peng, is believed to have put up a fight with the killer, as several strands of long hair were found in his right hand.

 The investigation was conducted by the Criminal Investigation Department's Special Investigation Section.
-They were unable to identify a motive but inferred that the murders were motivated by vengeance.
+They were unable to identify a motive but suggested that the murders were motivated by vengeance.

-The police also believed that the perpetrator(s) had personal knowledge of the Tans and their circumstances, as they were seemingly aware that Lee had undergone sterilisation after the birth of her last child: the Tans received a Chinese New Year card two weeks after the murder, depicting happy children playing together with the words "Now you can have no more offspring, ha-ha-ha" in Chinese.
-It was signed off as "the murderer".
-The sender addressed the parents by their personal nicknames, "Ah Chai" and "Ah Eng", further amplifying the theory that it was someone with close relations to or knowledge of the family.
+The police also believed that the perpetrator(s) had personal knowledge of the Tans and their circumstances, as they were seemingly aware that Lee had undergone sterilisation after the birth of her last child.
+Two weeks after the murder, the Tans received a Chinese New Year card depicting happy children playing together with the words "Now you can have no more offspring, ha-ha-ha" in Chinese.
+It was signed "the murderer".
+The sender(s) additionally addressed the parents by their nicknames, "Ah Chai" and "Ah Eng", further suggesting that it was someone related or familiar to the family.